AliMuhammad78/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-This is the repository for the jupyter notebook.
+This is the repository for the assignmet in the DataScienceEcosystem Course at Coursera